signalfx/splunk-otel-collector/internal/receiver/prometheusremotewritereceiver/README.md

   * Defaults to `/metrics`
 * `buffer_size` is the degree to which metric translations may be buffered without blocking further write requests.
   * Defaults to `100`
-* `sfx_gateway_compatibility` will transmit otel metrics in a similar shape to how the signalfx prometheus gateway does.
-Specifically, it will transform histograms and quantiles [into counters](https://github.com/signalfx/gateway/blob/main/protocol/prometheus/prometheuslistener.go#L98), suffixing the `le` or `quantile` name to the metric name.
-  * Defaults to `false`

 This receiver uses `opentelemetry-collector`'s [`confighttp`](https://github.com/open-telemetry/opentelemetry-collector/blob/main/config/confighttp/confighttp.go#L206) options if you would like to set up tls or similar.
 (See linked documentation for the most up-to-date details).
 However, we make the following changes to their default options:
 * `endpoint` is the default interface + port to listen on
   * Defaults to `localhost:19291`

-## Remote write client configuration
-If you're using the [native remote write configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write), it's advisable that you enable `send=true` under `metadata_config`.
-If possible, wait on sending multiple requests until you're reasonably assured that metadata has propagated to the receiver.

-## Nuances in translation
-- We do not [remove suffixes](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/6658646e7705b74f13031c777fcd8dd1cd64c850/receiver/prometheusreceiver/internal/metricfamily.go#L316) as is done in the otel-contrib `prometheusreceiver`

-### SignalFx Gateway Compatibility Mode
-Turning on the `sfx_gateway_compatibility` configuration option will result in the following changes
-- It will transform histograms [into counters](https://github.com/signalfx/gateway/blob/main/protocol/prometheus/prometheuslistener.go#L98).
-- It will transform quantiles (summaries) into gauges.
-- If the representation of a float could be expressed as an integer without loss, we will set it as an integer
-- If the representation of a sample is NAN, we will report an additional counter with the metric name [`"prometheus.total_NAN_samples"`](https://github.com/signalfx/gateway/blob/main/protocol/prometheus/prometheuslistener.go#LL190C24-L190C53)
-- If the representation of a sample is missing a metric name, we will report an additional counter with the metric name [`"prometheus.total_bad_datapoints"`](https://github.com/signalfx/gateway/blob/main/protocol/prometheus/prometheuslistener.go#LL191C24-L191C24)
-- Any errors in parsing the request will report an additional counter [`"prometheus.invalid_requests"`](https://github.com/signalfx/gateway/blob/main/protocol/prometheus/prometheuslistener.go#LL189C80-L189C91)
-- Metadata from the `prompb.WriteRequest` is **ignored**

-The following options from sfx gateway will not be translated
-- `"request_time.ns"` is no longer reported.  `obsreport` handles similar functionality.
-- `"drain_size"` is no longer reported.  `obsreport` handles similar functionality.